slok/tfe-drift/README.md

 - Don't run already running/queued drift detection runs.
 - Don't run the workspaces where the drift detections has been executed in the last T time (e.g: 12h).
 - Prioritizing the workspaces with oldest drift detections or without previous ones.

+### Single run VS controller modes

+#### Single run

+Single run is perfect for CI and crons, if you don't have a runtime to run it or you have a simple use case (e.g: few workspaces), this is the mode for you, however, take into account that you will depend on a second system that will schedule the drift-detection runs.
+Also if you pay for CI minutes, this may be more expensive.

+- Pros:
+  - Doesn't require a runtime, CI can be used.
+- Cons:
+  - Pricing (may be expensive).
+  - Lack of small time scheduling (Depends on the CI/cron system).

+#### Controller

+If you have a cluster or a place that you can deploy long-running apps without hassle, the controller mode could be better, as you can schedule faster and smaller drift-detections (every 5m, limit of 1).

+- Pros:
+  - Smaller drift-detection intervals.
+  - Out of the box Prometheus metrics.
+- Cons:
+  - Requires a runtime.

+#### Mix

+Regarding the metrics, although the controller mode is the one that runs a prometheus exporter to get information for the drift detections, this can be run without the drift-detector by using `--disable-drift-detector`.
+So someone could run the drift-detections with the CI using single runs, and then setup the controller mode to run as a only metrics-exporter.

+This use case is not very common, although may be useful in some cases.

 ### Can be used with CI and crons (e.g: github action)?